 The message indicates the rounded corners have been disabled.
 You can confirm this by opening File Explorer.

-Now, if you would like to reverse the changes and switch back to the rounded corners, simply run the executable file again.
+If you would like to reverse the changes and switch back to rounded corners, simply run the executable again.

-A message as seen in the screenshot above should appear.
+The message shown in the screenshot above should appear.
 Wait for your system to automatically round top-level window corners for all inbox apps, including all UWP apps, and most other apps.

-Note: The application requires active Internet connection when patching in order.
-Also, to successfully patch and not brick your system, make sure you have only one dwm.exe process running.
+Note: The application requires an active Internet connection when patching in order.
+Also, to successfully patch without bricking your system, ensure only one dwm.exe process is running.

 If you wish you can download Win11DisableRoundedCorners here from github.com.
-It is safe as it makes a backup of the changed file.
+It is safe because it creates a backup of the modified file.

 - Turn Off Hardware Graphics Acceleration.
 This will hit security and performance.